cs394-s20/TreeHealth/README.md

 # Tree Health Team Handoff

+## What is TreeHealth

+TreeHealth is a mobile based application that aims to provide homeowners with early notifications or warnings to health risks potentially affecting their trees.

 ## How to download and install code

 - Follow this [tutorial](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) to download a local copy of the TreeHealth repository.